junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Or grind up 1 tablet, mix the powder with water, and put the mixture into the rectum in the same way.

-Dosage of diazepam solution, in the rectum: adults and children over 12 years:
+_Dosage of_ diazepam solution, in the rectum:

-5 to 10 mg.
+  - adultsand children over 12 years: 5 to 10 mg.

   - children 7 to 12 years: 3 to 5 mg.

   - children under 7 years: 0.2 mg/kg

   - for very old people: 0.25 mg/kg

 If the seizure is not controlled 15 minutes after giving the medicine, repeat the dose.